MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cbasepane-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se il riquadro è stato aggiunto a una finestra figlio MDI come un documento a schede. in caso contrario, FALSE.
+TRUE se il riquadro è stato aggiunto a una finestra figlio MDI come documento a schede. in caso contrario, FALSE.

 ##  <a name="ispanevisible"></a>  CBasePane::IsPaneVisible